 During his investigations, Taylor relies on the information given to him by his contacts both within the police force and outside.

 The first three novels in the series have been adapted into the first three seasons.
-While the fourth, “Lethal White”, is set to air through four episodes in 2020.
+While the fourth, “Lethal White”, aired in 2020.

 Father Brown is yet another British detective comedy-drama based on literature.
 Though this time a series of short stories by G. K. Chesterton.